 The main benefit to both players and operators holding a Danish gambling licence is the clarity that it gives them.
 From a player’s perspective, they can see how they are protected by the regulations in place and for operators, they know what is required of them.

 Similar to the UK Gambling Commission, the Danish authority has become a trusted and respected organisation due to its tough stance on underage gambling, responsible gambling and anti-money laundering.

 They tend to take a play-first approach and have been known to impose heavy fines on operators who do not comply with their stringent regulations.
 The Danish Gambling Authority are also notoriously strict in who they award licences to which helps to minimise the risk of players encountering rogue operators.

 Risks of Using the Danish Gambling Authority Licence

 The biggest risk is that casino and sportsbook operators will go elsewhere to obtain a licence due to the high tax rate and stringent regulations in Denmark.
-This can mean that players are at higher risk if they have fewer options to play at locally licensed casinos.
+This can mean that players are at higher risk if they have fewer options to play at locally licenced casinos.

 Recent Legislative Changes

 Denmark was the first country in the world to bring in legislation to protect players using skin betting and loot boxes in video games.
 Courts in the country have been upholding legal action taken against game providers who sell mystery boxes to game players.
 These are considered to be games of chance under recent changes to Danish gambling law and are now banned from sale in online computer games in the country.